 come from outreach efforts in which that simple prayer is an element.

 That being said, there are questions swirling around in my mind regarding the use of "The

-- Can it come across as a magical formula for being reconciled to God?
+- Can it come across as saying there is a magical formula for being reconciled to God?

 Simply reciting a prayer composed by someone else does not save anyone.
-Isn't it belief, repentance and
+Isn't it belief,

-recite in Latin the Apostles' Creed and the Lord's Prayer.
-We have to be careful not to promote
+people learned to recite the Apostles' Creed and the Lord's Prayer in Latin.
+We have to be careful